shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/browser-integration-fails-linux.md

 **Solution**

-If you have Google Chrome installed on your computer, launch it and then relaunch the SG Desktop.
+If you have Google Chrome installed on your computer, launch it and then relaunch the Shotgun Desktop.
 If you still have the issue, please contact support@shotgunsoftware.com.

-If you don't have Chrome, open a terminal and look for a folder named .pki in your home folder.
+If you don't have Chrome, open a terminal and run the following command:

 ```
 ls -al $HOME/.pki/nssdb